 Two wedding ceremonies, three spectacular celebrations and one very happy couple.
-Nineteen years ago, on a string of sunny May days, Prince Constantijn of the Netherlands married Laurentien Brinkhorst in The Hague with a host of royal guests looking on.
+Twenty years ago, on a string of sunny May days, Prince Constantijn of the Netherlands married Laurentien Brinkhorst in The Hague with a host of royal guests looking on.
 And while Constantijn was nowhere near his country’s throne, his wedding began a string of marriages that would change Europe’s royal outlook forever.
 Let’s rewind to a very special royal wedding indeed.Embed from Getty Images

 Constantijn and Laurentien had known each other for quite a while before they decided to get married.
 The groom was the third son of the then Queen of the Netherlands, Beatrix, while the bride’s father was a high profile politician who had served in both Dutch and European parliaments.
 The couple announced their engagement in December 2000 and set the date for spring the following year.
 They would marry in a civil ceremony in The Hague on May 17th followed by a religious service on May 19th.Embed from Getty Images